jxu/PiCalc/README.md

 PyPi
 ====

 Several algorithms for arbitrary precision calculation of pi.
 Plus, how could I pass up that name?
-(Edit: It appears the name has already been taken by the package index.
-Oh well.)
+(Edit: Old name was taken by the package index.
+It doesn't apply anymore, anyway.)
-Based on Nick Craig-Wood's python implementations, but with my own gmpy2 changes.
-Includes a timing program to verify certain functions.
-I threw in some C++ code to see if gcc could do anything for speed.
-Any more speed increases would have to be done without Python.
+Based on Nick Craig-Wood's python implementations, but with my own gmpy2 and C++ changes.
+Includes an experimental timing program to verify certain functions.
+Rewritten in C++ and with gmp for speed.

 To do:
 - Better documentation
 - Multi-threading: a possibility?
-- Rewrite C++ with gmpxx

 Algorithms
 ----------